IowaDave/Thermistors/README.md

 Similarly, a Beta for a winter range of &ndash;30&#8451; to +10&#8451; works out to be 3830.
 If one is going to use Beta for estimating a temperature within a certain target range, then why not work with the Beta value for that range?

-I found that customizing the Beta and reference inputs as described above worked well enough for my purposes.
-The thermistor reported temperatures within a degree or two more or less compared to other thermometers in my house.
-It's close enough to tell me whether I might want to wear a jacket outdoors.
+I found that by customizing the Beta and reference inputs then calibrating the measured resistance, as described above, worked well enough for my purposes.
+The thermistor reported temperatures that agree to within a fraction of one degree compared to other thermometers I keep around the house.

-I mean, I'm a sensitive guy, but be reasonable.
-We're spending 39 cents here.
-Heck, all of my other thermometers give slightly different readings anyway.

-An old saying goes, "One thermometer always knows what the temperature is.
-Two or more, never do."

 <hr>

-There are further ways to improve the temperature estimate for a thermistor.
+There are further ways to improve the temperature estimate corresponding to a measured resistance.

 ### Restrict the Range
 Take a look at the graph in Figure 1.